Controlled Substance Attorney in Dallas

 Also, the seriousness of your case can be enhanced if it’s alleged to have occurred in a “drug-free zone.”
 You need a lawyer on your side who will fight to make certain that your legal interests are protected.
 Even in amounts weighing less than one gram, you will be charged with a felony, even in a first time possession charge (for possession of a controlled substances such as methamphetamine, cocaine, or heroin).

-Our Dallas County drug lawyers will work diligently for you in court to make certain your rights are protected.
+Our Dallas County controlled substance lawyers will work diligently for you in court to make certain your rights are protected.
 Call Berlof & Newton, P.C @ 214.827.2800.
-Our Dallas lawyers have over four decades of combined experience representing numerous clients in a wide variety of criminal charges, including possession or manufacture and delivery of cocaine, methamphetamine, and heroin.
+Our controlled substance attorneys in Dallas have over four decades of combined experience representing numerous clients in a wide variety of criminal charges, including possession or manufacture and delivery of cocaine, methamphetamine, and heroin.
 We also handle prescription controlled substance felony cases, such as possession of Oxycodone, Oxycontin, Valium, and Xanax.
 Whatever the case may be, we can help!

 Why hire a lawyer for my controlled substances case?